Idi Amin: Early childhood and family

-According to Amin's family, Ugandan oral tradition, and his Saudi death certificate, Idi Amin Dada Oumee was born on 30 May 1928 around 4 a.m. in his father's workplace, the Shimoni Police Barracks in Nakasero Hill, Kampala.
+According to Amin's family, Ugandan oral tradition and his Saudi death certificate, Idi Amin Dada Oumee was born on 30 May 1928 around 4 a.m. in his father's workplace, the Shimoni Police Barracks in Nakasero Hill, Kampala.
 He was given the name Idi after his birth on the Muslim holiday of Eid al-Adha.
 According to Fred Guweddeko, a researcher at Makerere University, Amin's birth name was Idi Awo-Ango Angoo.
-There is disagreement on the meaning of the name "Dada", with some arguing that it meant "sister" or "effeminate" in Kiswahili, but most sources agree that "Dada" was a clan within the Kakwa tribe which was observed over thirteen generations.
+There is disagreement on the meaning of the name Dada, with some arguing that it meant ‘sister’ or ‘effeminate’ in Kiswahili, but most sources agree that Dada was a clan within the Kakwa tribe, which was observed over thirteen generations.

-He was the third son of Amin Dada Nyabira Tomuresu (1889–1976), an ethnic Kakwa, and his second wife, Aisha Chumaru Aate (1904–1970), a Lugbara.
-His father was christened as a Roman Catholic and born with the name Andreas Nyabira Tomuresu.
+Amin was the third son born to Muslim parents, Amin Dada Nyabira Tomuresu (1889–1976), an ethnic Kakwa, and his second wife, Aisha Chumaru Aate (1904–1970), an ethnic Lugbara.
+His father, a Christian, was christened as a Roman Catholic and born with the name Andreas Nyabira Tomuresu.
 According to British journalist David Martin, Nyabira spent most of his life in South Sudan.
-He converted to Islam in 1910 after being conscripted as a bugler by the colonial British army under his uncle, the Kakwa tribal leader Sultan Ali Kenyi Dada as a six-year-old child soldier and was given the name Amin Dada.
+Andreas converted to Islam in 1910 after being conscripted as a bugler by the colonial British army under his uncle, the Kakwa tribal leader, Sultan Ali Kenyi Dada, as a six-year-old child soldier and was given the name Amin Dada.
 He joined the Protectorate Police Force in Kampala's Nsambia Police Barracks in 1913.

-Nyabira was forcibly conscripted into the British King's African Rifles (KAR) in 1914 where he fought in the First World War during the East African campaign in Tanganyika before being honorably discharged in 1921 and given a plot of land in Arua District.
-The same year, he joined the Protectorate Police Force in the Nsambia Police Barracks prior to being transferred to the Shimoni Police Barracks in 1928, where Amin was born according to his family.
-He was transferred to the Kololo Police Barracks and retired from the police force in 1931 and worked at the Office of the Resident District Commissioner in Arua District.
+Nyabira was forcibly conscripted into the British King's African Rifles in 1914.
+He fought in the First World War as part of the East African campaign in Tanganyika before being honorably discharged in 1921 and given a plot of land in Arua District.
+The same year he joined the Protectorate Police Force in the Nsambia Police Barracks.
+He was transferred to the Shimoni Police Barracks in 1928, where, according to his family, Amin was born.
+He was later transferred to the Kololo Police Barracks before retiring from the police force in 1931, whereafter he worked at the Office of the Resident District Commissioner in Arua District.